OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 #### Basic Information Gathering

-On iOS collecting basic information about a running process or application can be slightly more challenging than compared to Android.
-On Android (or a Linux-based OS), OS exposes process information as readable text files via **procfs**.
-Thus any information about a desired process can be obtained by parsing these text files.
+On iOS, collecting basic information about a running process or an application can be slightly more challenging than compared to Android.
+On Android (or any Linux-based OS), OS exposes process information as readable text files via *procfs*.
+Thus, any information about a desired process can be obtained by parsing these text files.
 In contrast, on iOS there is no procfs equivalent present.
-Also on iOS many standard UNIX command lines tools for exploring process information, for instance `lsof` and `vmmap`, are removed to reduce firmware size.
+Also, on iOS many standard UNIX command lines tools for exploring process information, for instance `lsof` and `vmmap`, are removed to reduce the firmware size.

-In this section we will learn how to collect process information on iOS using command line tools `lsof` and `vmmap`. `lsof` can be installed using Cydia, the exectuable is not from the latest source but nevertheless solves our purpose. `vmmap` is not availble on Cydia, but an pre-compiled executable by Jonathan Levin is available at [newosxbook.com/files/vmmap.iOS](newosxbook.com/files/vmmap.iOS "newosxbook.com/files/vmmap.iOS").
-This executable should be signed with entitlement `task-for-pid` (TODO fix the entitlement name) before using it on iOS.
+In this section we will learn how to collect process information on iOS using command line tools like `lsof`.
+Since many of these tools are not present on iOS by default, we need to install them via alternative methods.
+For instance, `lsof` can be installed using Cydia (the exectuable is not from the latest version, but nevertheless solves our purpose). `

 ##### Opened Files

-`lsof` command is a powerful tool, and provides plethora of information about a running process. `lsof` provides list of all open files, including a stream, a network file or a regular file. `lsof` command invoked without any option lists all open files belonging to all active processes, while invoking with options `-c <process name>` or `-p <pid>` returns the list of open files for the specified process.
+`lsof` command is a powerful tool, and provides plethora of information about a running process.
+It can provide list of all open files, including a stream, a network file or a regular file. `lsof` command when invoked without any option lists all open files belonging to all active processes on the system, while when invoking with options `-c <process name>` or `-p <pid>`, it returns the list of open files for the specified process.
+Command's man page discuss various other options in detail.

-List of open files for an iOS application using `lsof` command is shown below.
+Using `lsof` list of various open files for an iOS application running with PID 28282 is shown below.

 ```
 iPhone:~ root# lsof -p 2828
 COMMAND  PID   USER   FD   TYPE DEVICE SIZE/OFF   NODE NAME
-iOweAss 2828 mobile  cwd    DIR    1,2      864      2 /
+iOweApp 2828 mobile  cwd    DIR    1,2      864      2 /
-iOweAss 2828 mobile  txt    REG    1,3   206144 189774 /private/var/containers/Bundle/Application/F390A491-3524-40EA-B3F8-6C1FA105A23A/iOweAss.app/iOweAss
+iOweApp 2828 mobile  txt    REG    1,3   206144 189774 /private/var/containers/Bundle/Application/F390A491-3524-40EA-B3F8-6C1FA105A23A/iOweApp.app/iOweApp
-iOweAss 2828 mobile  txt    REG    1,3     5492 213230 /private/var/mobile/Containers/Data/Application/5AB3E437-9E2D-4F04-BD2B-972F6055699E/tmp/com.apple.dyld/iOweAss-6346DC276FE6865055F1194368EC73CC72E4C5224537F7F23DF19314CF6FD8AA.closure
+iOweApp 2828 mobile  txt    REG    1,3     5492 213230 /private/var/mobile/Containers/Data/Application/5AB3E437-9E2D-4F04-BD2B-972F6055699E/tmp/com.apple.dyld/iOweApp-6346DC276FE6865055F1194368EC73CC72E4C5224537F7F23DF19314CF6FD8AA.closure
-iOweAss 2828 mobile  txt    REG    1,3    30628 212198 /private/var/preferences/Logging/.plist-cache.vqXhr1EE
+iOweApp 2828 mobile  txt    REG    1,3    30628 212198 /private/var/preferences/Logging/.plist-cache.vqXhr1EE
-iOweAss 2828 mobile  txt    REG    1,2    50080 234433 /usr/lib/libobjc-trampolines.dylib
+iOweApp 2828 mobile  txt    REG    1,2    50080 234433 /usr/lib/libobjc-trampolines.dylib
-iOweAss 2828 mobile  txt    REG    1,2   344204  74185 /System/Library/Fonts/AppFonts/ChalkboardSE.ttc
+iOweApp 2828 mobile  txt    REG    1,2   344204  74185 /System/Library/Fonts/AppFonts/ChalkboardSE.ttc
-iOweAss 2828 mobile  txt    REG    1,2   664848 234595 /usr/lib/dyld
+iOweApp 2828 mobile  txt    REG    1,2   664848 234595 /usr/lib/dyld
-iOweAss 2828 mobile  txt    REG    1,2 30183936 235695 /usr/share/icu/icudt64l.dat
+iOweApp 2828 mobile  txt    REG    1,2 30183936 235695 /usr/share/icu/icudt64l.dat
-iOweAss 2828 mobile  txt    REG    1,2 92936040  74056 /System/Library/CoreServices/CoreGlyphs.bundle/Assets.car
+iOweApp 2828 mobile  txt    REG    1,2 92936040  74056 /System/Library/CoreServices/CoreGlyphs.bundle/Assets.car
-iOweAss 2828 mobile  txt    REG    1,2  2169192  75023 /System/Library/Fonts/CoreUI/SFUI.ttf
+iOweApp 2828 mobile  txt    REG    1,2  2169192  75023 /System/Library/Fonts/CoreUI/SFUI.ttf
-iOweAss 2828 mobile  txt    REG    1,2  1202584  75408 /System/Library/Fonts/Core/Helvetica.ttc
+iOweApp 2828 mobile  txt    REG    1,2  1202584  75408 /System/Library/Fonts/Core/Helvetica.ttc
-iOweAss 2828 mobile    0r   CHR    3,2      0t0    197 /dev/null
+iOweApp 2828 mobile    0r   CHR    3,2      0t0    197 /dev/null
-iOweAss 2828 mobile    1u   CHR    3,2      0t0    197 /dev/null
+iOweApp 2828 mobile    1u   CHR    3,2      0t0    197 /dev/null
-iOweAss 2828 mobile    2u   CHR    3,2    0t141    197 /dev/null
+iOweApp 2828 mobile    2u   CHR    3,2    0t141    197 /dev/null
 ```

 ##### Opened Connections

-`lsof` command with option `-i` gives the list of open network ports for all active processes on the device.
-To get list of open network ports for a specific process, the `lsof -i` command output can be filtered using `-a` (AND) option and providing the process-id using `-p` option.
-Below a filtered output for process-id=1 is shown.
+`lsof` command when invoved with option `-i`, it gives the list of open network ports for all active processes on the device.
+To get a list of open network ports for a specific process, the `lsof -i -a -p <pid>` command can be used, where `-a` (AND) option is used for filtering.
+Below a filtered output for PID 1 is shown.

 ```
 iPhone:~ root# lsof -i -a -p 1